British Courts for Criminal Cases

 This British court deals with severe criminal cases.
 The Crown Court is comprised of a judge and twelve jury persons.
 The jury decides whether the defendant is guilty or not and the judge decides the sentence for the person brought on trial if he or she is found guilty.
 The Crown Court deals with offences such as:

 The defendant can also select to have certain summary offences referred from the magistrates’ court to the Crown Court, if they want their case to be trialed before a jury.

 The Crown Court also deals with appeals from magistrates’ court.
-Our team of criminal lawyers in London can legally assist you during the entire trial, so that you get the most profitable outcome for your own case.
+Our team of criminal solicitors in London can legally assist you during the entire trial so that you get the most profitable outcome for your own case.